devnought/sc-util/README.md

 ```

 ## Why was this created?
-To simmplify cleaning up your shader/user folders for multiple environemnts, without having to navigate to those respective locations to do so.
+To simplify cleaning up your shader/user folders for multiple environemnts, without having to navigate to those respective locations to do so.

 It only saves a little bit of time, but if you do it frequently, that time can add up.
 Only you can decide if it's worthwhile.